madderlake/WordPress-Headless-SSR-Rest-API/README.md

 ### [](#docker)Docker

-Make sure you have Docker installed locally. then `cd` to the `/api` directory to duplicate and rename `docker-compose.yml.example`, which has been updated with the latest changes in Docker Compose.
+Make sure you have Docker Desktop installed locally.
+Then `cd` to the `/api` directory to duplicate and rename `docker-compose.yml.example`, which has been updated with the latest changes in Docker Compose.
 Edit `api/docker-compose.yml` to link your local filesystem with Docker's WordPress files, as follows:

 **NOTE:** Change the path located _before_ the colon.
 In this case, replace `~/www/mah-wp-rest` with your install directory if you have changed the root directory name.